Pro Bowl: Pro Bowl uniforms

 Quarterback Peyton Manning (#18) before the 2006 Pro Bowl.

-The teams are made of players from different NFL teams, so using their own uniforms would be too confusing.
+The teams comprise players from different NFL teams, so using their own uniforms would be too confusing.
 However, the players do wear the helmet of their respective team, but the home jerseys and pants are either a solid blue for the NFC or solid red for the AFC, with white jerseys with blue or red accents, respectively, for the away team.

 The early Pro Bowl, contested by the National Football League's Eastern and Western Division stars and played at the Los Angeles Memorial Coliseum, featured the same uniforms from the 1950s to mid-1960s; the Eastern team wore scarlet jerseys with white numerals and a white crescent shoulder stripe, white pants with red stripe, red socks, and a plain red helmet.
 The Western team wore white jerseys with royal-blue numerals and a Northwestern University-style Ukon triple stripe on the sleeves, white pants with blue stripe and socks and a plain blue helmet.
 Perhaps oddly, the Eastern team wore home dark jerseys, although the host city team, the Los Angeles Rams, were members of the Western Conference.
 From January 1967 to January 1970 both teams wore gold helmets with the NFL logo on the sides; the Eastern helmets featured a red-white-red tri-stripe and the Western a similar blue-white-blue tri-stripe.
 In fact, the players brought their own game helmets to Los Angeles, which were then spray-painted and decorated for the contest.
 For the 1970 game the helmets featured the '50 NFL' logo, commemorating the league's half-century anniversary.

 In the earliest years of the AFC–NFC Pro Bowl, the players did not wear their unique helmets.
 The AFC All-Stars wore a solid red helmet with a white A on it, while the NFC players wore a solid white helmet with a blue N on it.
 The AFC's red helmets were paired with white jerseys and red pants, while the NFC's white helmets were paired with blue jerseys and white pants.
 Beginning with the 1979 game, players wore the helmets of their respective teams.